Chronic-pixel/todo-list/README.md

 # todo-list
-That's an to-do list application.
+That's an to-do list application made using React + Js.